Abdominal or pelvic radiotherapy side effects: sickness and weight loss

 - Avoid filling your stomach with a large amount of liquid before eating

-- Eating fresh pineapple chunks may help to keep your mouth fresh and moist
+- Eating fresh pineapple chunks can help to keep your mouth fresh and moist

 - If you are worried about losing weight, ask your doctor to prescribe high calorie drinks

-- Nutritional drinks may sometimes be easier to face than a full meal
+- Nutritional drinks might sometimes be easier to face than a full meal

-- You can also have nutritional drinks as well as meals for extra calories
+- You can have nutritional drinks as well as meals for extra calories

 - Don't give yourself a hard time if you really don't feel like eating – you can make up for lost calories after your treatment ends